 We are always looking for new users of this facility (particularly EA and gasbench samples), check out the website and/or contact me for details.
 Website Here

-The Geoperspectives on Climate and Life lab is up and running!
-This space is joint between the Axord and Osburn Labs and contains the latest in sediment core processing equipment including core splitting, and scanning, as well as laser particle sizing.
-The Osburn Lab is getting set up to install some new microbial cultivation reactors in this space as well as new analytical equipment coming soon.
+The Geoperspectives on Climate and Life lab is joint space shared between the Axord and Osburn Labs and contains the latest in sediment core processing equipment including core splitting, and scanning, as well as laser particle sizing.
+The Osburn Lab spaces feature microbial cultivation reactors and our spectrophotometer collection (field, spec 200, modern single well, and plate reader).